RedTeamPentesting/pretender/README.md

 ## Tips

 - Make sure to enable IPv6 support in `ntlmrelayx.py` with the `-6` flag
+- If --dont-spoof/--dont-spoof-for filters are present and no upstream DNS server is configured with --delegate-ignored-to, router advertisements will not directly advertize the DNS server which makes the attack less effective
 - Pretender can be configured to stop after a certain time period for situations where it cannot be aborted manually (`--stop-after` and `main.vendorStopAfter`)